nkhanna94/AI-Programming-With-Python-Nanodegree-Udacity/1. Pre-trained Image Classifier to Identify Dog Breeds/readme.md

 - Correctly classify the specific breed of dog for images that contain dogs.
 - Evaluate which Convolutional Neural Network (CNN) model architecture—ResNet, AlexNet, or VGG—performs best in achieving objectives 1 and 2.
 - Consider the computational resources and time required for each model, and assess if a more efficient solution could yield comparable results within a reasonable time frame.

----

-This version is a bit more concise and polished while keeping the same meaning and structure.